Z-80 SoftCard: Reception

-Critical reception

 Compute! witnessed the SoftCard's debut in March 1980 at the West Coast Computer Faire, calling it "an Apple breakthru".
 InfoWorld in 1981 called the SoftCard "a fascinating piece of hardware".
 While criticizing the "computerese" of the CP/M documentation, the magazine wrote "if you need a lightweight, portable Z80 computer, the Apple/SoftCard combination is a perfect pair."
 BYTE wrote, "Because of the flexibility that it offers Apple users, I consider the Softcard an excellent buy ..
 The price is reasonable, and it works".

 InfoWorld in 1984 also favorably reviewed the SoftCard IIe, approving of its ability to also replace the Extended 80-Column Text Card.
 The magazine concluded that it "is a good system among several good systems on the market", especially for those who wanted to run Microsoft BASIC or wanted functionality beyond CP/M.